Universities in Shanghai - QS Best Student Cities Ranking | Top Universities

 Shanghai, China’s largest city by population, is not only the world’s busiest container port; it is also a huge global centre for finance, commerce, culture – and also education.

-Eight universities in Shanghai feature within the QS World University Rankings® 2023, led by Fudan University at joint 34th in the world and Shanghai Jiao Tong University at 46th
+Several universities in Shanghai feature within the QS World University Rankings, including Fudan University and Shanghai Jiao Tong University.

 Much like other thriving Asian cities such as Hong Kong and Seoul, Shanghai is often described in terms of contrasts – old and new, East and West, well-preserved traditions alongside rapid development – and there’s certainly more than enough to make each day different, no matter how long you are in the city for.